kevinmsong/kevinmsong.github.io/README.md

 - AutoencoderArt

 ### [ApplicationProgrammingInterfaces](https://github.com/kevinmsong/ApplicationProgrammingInterfaces)
+- HeartHistory contains a Python command line tool that queries the Art Institute of Chicago's API and displays a random artwork based on a search query.

 - NewsAPI contains a Python script that aggregates the top 20 news titles from sources across 4 categories in over 50 countries.

 - QuoteAPI contains a Python script that provides a quote about happiness from famous people throughout history.